abhitim/judicious-loss-7894/README.md

-# judicious-loss-7894

-## Payment wallet Application
+## Payment wallet Application (M-Pay)

-### M-Pay

-# Objevtive:
+## Objective:

 We made an java backend application to perform CRUD operations related to the payment wallet application .

 ## Features Or Usecases:

 - Customers will be able to park their money in the wallet.
-- Customer should be able to pay different bills using this wallet.
+- Customer will be able to pay different bills using this wallet.
 - They should be able to connect bank account with this payment wallet and add money.
+- Customers transaction details will be saved.
-- customers can able to check balance, deposit money etc.
+- Customers can able to check balance, deposit money, transaction history etc.

 ## Tech Stacks: